 These two types of satellites provide us with at variety of angles for interpreting the imagary and making sense of this meteorological

-Polar Orbiting - Greater image satellite weather resolution for studying and analyzing detailed photos especially near polar latitudes, but not for animating them.
+Polar Orbiting Satellites - Greater image satellite weather resolution for studying and analyzing detailed photos especially near polar latitudes, but not for animating them as well.
 This one's also less costly to implement.